ska-telescope/developer.skatelescope.org/src/tools/git.rst

   # Your branch is up-to-date with 'origin/st-320-swap-out-fluentd'.

-You can find additional information on `how to write a good commit message`_.
+You can find additional information on how to write a good commit message `here <https://chris.beams.io/posts/git-commit/>`_.

 Configure Git
 =============